EntchenEric/ShopwarePluginQuickstartGuide/storingFilesInDatabase(entitie).md

 First lets create a Definition.
 Here you will have to say what columns shuld be stored in your database.
 Please refer to [the docs](https://developer.shopware.com/docs/resources/references/core-reference/dal-reference/fields-reference) to get a complete look over all Datatypes.
 Make shure to always use the right Type. e.g. String is different than LongTextField

+> __Warning__
+>
+> Something no one except me cares about: The Long Text can NOT store HTML Code. idk why and idk why they dont tell you but it is what it is ig

 `JobPostDefinition.php`
 ```
 <?php